Skip to main content ↓

 In Enterprise sales, the objection is typically attributed to missing the following qualification criteria.

-1. Pain: Throughout the sales cycle you should be actively quantifying pain and seeking to understand the consequences of staying in the status quo.
+1. Pain: Throughout the sales cycle, you should actively quantify pain and seek to understand the consequences of staying in the status quo.
 If you don’t quantify pain in your customers’ KPIs—such as lost productivity, time to revenue, and cost savings—you should, because you can use it as an opportunity to go deeper and ensure your solution is tied to your prospect’s largest business objectives and problems.

 2. Economic buyer: Confirm you are working at the appropriate altitude within the organization and that your buyer is a decision-maker.
 Ensure you have not mistaken a champion as the final decision-maker.
-If you are not working with an economic buyer directly, prioritize working with your champion to secure a direct conversation.
-Once you secure access to the decision-maker, confirm their objectives and initiatives, and seek to understand their level of sponsorship on your solution.
+If you are not directly working with an economic buyer, prioritize working with your champion to secure a direct conversation.
+Once you secure access to the decision-maker, confirm their objectives and initiatives and seek to understand their level of sponsorship of your solution.

-3. Budget: Last year, many organizations had low financial performance due to the pandemic, which negatively impacted their cash flow.
-If this is the case, brainstorm with your prospect various ways to address the issue, whether it is creative payment terms or the reduction of products and services.
+3. Budget: Last year, many organizations had low financial performance due to the pandemic, negatively impacting their cash flow.
+If this is the case, brainstorm with your prospect various ways to address the issue, whether it is creative payment terms or reducing products and services.

 Jon Boyer, Enterprise Sales Leader at Slack